Ealdor/pypbp/README.md

 There is only one unique way to link all the squares in a properly-constructed puzzle.
 When completed, the squares that have lines are filled; the contrast with the blank squares reveals the picture.

 ###Keys:
-* Use *key arrows* to move through the puzzle table.
-Use *x* while move to move faster.
+* Use *key arrows* to move through the puzzle.
+Use *x* while move to scroll faster.
-* Use *space* while move to draw the lines.
+* Use *space* while move to draw the lines between two numbers.
 * Use *c* to delete a line.
 * Use *-* to zoom out and *+* to restore to original zoom.
-You cannot move or paint if there is zoom.
+You cannot move or paint if there is a zoom active.

 ###Considerations:
 Puzzles are inside puzzle directory.
-Puzzle can be CSV (b&w) or JSON (color).
+A puzzle can be CSV (b&w) or JSON (color).
 To launch the game write on a terminal:
 > python pypbp.py filename [PUZZLE_WIDTH] [PUZZLE_HEIGHT]

 > python pypbp.py generated_puzzles/toad_50x50.csv 50 50

 > python pypbp.py generated_puzzles/mario_50x46.json 50 46

-* Inside the generator directory the is a generator scrypt (and a solver one) to generate new puzzles from image bitmap (CSV or JSON).
-See the examples.
+* Inside the generator directory there is a generator script (and a solver one) to generate new puzzles from an image bitmap (CSV or JSON).
 * Puzzles can be from 1x1 to 800x800 (or so).
-* Game resolution is set to: 1024x600
+* Game resolution is set to: 1024x600.

 ###Puzzle Generator and Solver:
-The code and some examples were taken from: https://code.cs.nott.ac.uk/p/gp13-jaa/.
+The code was taken from: https://code.cs.nott.ac.uk/p/gp13-jaa/.
 So all credits for them.
 Puzzles must be inside *puzzle* directory.
 To use the generator:
 > python generator.py [PUZZLE_WIDTH] [PUZZLE_HEIGHT] [PUZZLE_NAME] [PUZZLE_DIFFICULTY (4-10)]

 > python generator.py 10 10 gentestconv.json 5